DEDICATED TO STATE AND LOCAL GOVERNMENT

 The “Inspirational Women in Local Government” project, now entering its sixth year, is intended to CELEBRATE women who are doing innovative and transformative work in local government; to ELEVATE more women as role models in local government; and to EDUCATE, through exploration of individual professional and personal journeys.

-Now, after receiving dozens of nominations, the selection of our 2026 honorees is complete and we will be introducing one of our four “Inspirational Women in Local Government” on each Thursday in March.
+Now, after receiving dozens of nominations, the selection of our 2026 honorees is complete with our four “Inspirational Women in Local Government” profiled on each Thursday in March.
 The selection was made by the sponsors of this website section, Envisio, the Alliance for Innovation, and the League of Women in Government, as well as Barrett and Greene, Inc., which publishes Greenebarrett.com.

-The interviews with Moore and our other 2026 “Inspirational Women in Local Government took place over several weeks with Envisio’s Liz Steward and Barrett & Greene Inc.’s Katherine Barrett.
-Tune in next Thursday, March 12, to meet the next 2026 honoree.
+The interviews with Pavia and our other 2026 “Inspirational Women in Local Government" took place over several weeks with Envisio’s Liz Steward and Barrett & Greene Inc’s Katherine Barrett.
+Tune in next Thursday, March 27, to meet the fourth and final 2026 honoree.
+[Note that the profiles and Q&A that were published in the first two weeks -- for Melissa Moore, Chief Financial Officer of Buncombe County, North Carolina, and Nicolle Rosecrans, Chief Information Security Officer for Arapahoe County, Colorado are still available at the bottom of the page that’s reached though the “Read More” button on the right.]

 THE BEST OF THE BEST FROM BARRETT AND GREENE INC.